 We Love Downtown Brooklyn.

-Downtown Brooklyn is the third largest central business district in New York City, following Midtown Manhattan and Lower Manhattan.
+Downtown Brooklyn is the third largest central business district in New York City, which is why we built our office and coworking space here.

 We’re so unbelievable in fact during the great recession the Daily News Reported: